rust-lang/rust-forge/stabilization-guide.md

 @rfcbot fcp merge
 ```

 The rest of the team members will review the proposal.
-If the final decision is to **stabilize**, we could proceed to the actual code modification.
+If the final decision is to **stabilize**, we proceed to do the actual code modification.

 ## Stabilization PR